-What is a meretricious relationship?
+What is a committed intimate relationship?
 There is no common law marriage in Washington State.
 That was abolished years ago.
 However, the courts do recognize that when people live together, they may accumulate property together, and that can be divided.
+This used to be called a “meretricious” relationship; now the courts call it a “committed intimate relationship”.
+Same thing, different name.

 There are a number of different factors that the courts use when deciding if a meretricious relationship – as opposed to a boyfriend/girlfriend relationship – exists.
 Among them: did you hold yourself out as a couple: Did either of you date others while you were together?
 Were you registered domestic partners?
 Were you on each other’s bank or credit card accounts?
 Did you buy property together?
 Were you in each other’s wills?